- You are interested in the English language, how it works

 - Minimum and maximum number of trainees on the course / in any room at once!
 5 to 14 ideally.
 Careful – some courses take huge groups of trainees and as a result trainees get reduced contact time with staff.

 - Course length (usually 4 weeks).
-Some places offer 5 week courses to spread things out, but of course you’ll pay more for accommodation.
+Some places offer 5 week courses to spread things out, but of course you’ll pay more for accommodation, and will probably just end up going out more and spending money that way!

 - How much lesson planning help do trainees get from trainers?
-There should be at least 1.5 hours a day given to lesson planning with the presence of a trainer with one trainer for every 6 or 7 trainees.
+There should be at least 1.5 hours a day given to lesson planning with the presence of a trainer with one trainer for every 6 trainees present.

 - The cost and location of accommodation – watch out!!
 This can be a real shocker, e.g. if you do your TEFL course in somewhere like London or NYC.
-We have seen accommodation fees of over £2000 in London!
+We have seen accommodation fees of over £2000 in London for 4 weeks!

 - The cost of living, and travelling to the training centre (again, beware of big cities like London and NYC).
 It is also recommended that you do a TEFL course in the area you would like to teach in, to get to know the culture / city, to be on the spot to start work after the course, and to avoid another air fare just for the interviews.
 Most language schools in Europe only interview teachers who are already living locally!